Baking Bread in Your Wood-Fired Oven

 I will be turning over a new leaf, I mean… a new loaf, this year.
 I bought the popular bookArtisan Bread in Five Minutes a Day by Hertzberg and Francois because I wanted to try their method in two of my pizza ovens.

 Simplifying the process of baking and cooking while keeping the taste and quality of the food has always appealed to me, so I was eager to experiment with this no-fuss bread baking.
 Yes, no sponge or starter, no proofing the yeast, no kneading, and a high moisture dough that can be kept in the fridge for up to two weeks.
 In other words, minimal output of time and effort.
-I used their basic recipe for artisan bread which they explain on a video (see link below) and involves:
+If you are looking for a more professional finish then you might want to look into the Bakery courses recommendations at StartaBakery.in to get you started.
+Anyway, I used basic recipe for artisan bread which they explain on a video (see link below) and involves:

 - 5-quart food grade container with a lid (don’t use glass with airtight lid since it could explode)